sunggun-yu/envp/README.md

 ENVP is cli wrapper that sets environment variables by profile based configuration when you execute the command line

 Usage:
-  envp profile-name [flags] -- [command line to execute, such like kubectl] envp [command]
+  envp profile-name [flags] -- [command line to execute, e.g. kubectl] envp [command]

 Examples: